Internet censorship in China: State Council Order No. 292

 In September 2000, State Council Order No. 292 created the first set of content restrictions for Internet content providers.
 China-based websites cannot link to overseas news websites or distribute news from overseas media without separate approval.
 Only "licensed print publishers" have the authority to deliver news online.
 These sites must obtain approval from state information offices and the State Council Information Agency.
 Non-licensed websites that wish to broadcast news may only publish information already released publicly by other news media.
 Article 11 of this order mentions that "content providers are responsible for ensuring the legality of any information disseminated through their services."
 Article 14 gives Government officials full access to any kind of sensitive information they wish from providers of Internet services.

 Cybersecurity Law of the People's Republic of China

 On 6 November 2017, the Standing Committee of the National People's Congress promulgated a cybersecurity law which among other things requires "network operators" to store data locally, hand over information when requested by state security organs and open software and hardware used by "critical information infrastructure" operators to be subject to national security review, potentially compromising source codes and security of encryption used by communications service providers.
 The law is an amalgamation of all previous regulations related to Internet use and online censorship and unifies and institutionalises the legislative framework governing cyber control and content censorship within the country.
 Article 12 states that persons using networks shall not "overturn the socialist system, incite separatism" or "break national unity" further institutionalising the suppression of dissent online.

+Provisions on the Governance of the Online Information Content Ecosystem

+On 20 December 2019, the Provisions on the Governance of the Online Information Content Ecosystem was promulgated by the Cyberspace Administration of China and took effect in March 2020.
+The Provisions require that online content creators "shall not" produce, copy or publish the following content: